Awards and Scholarships

 Environmental, Natural Resources and Energy Law Leadership Award

-This award is presented each year to a graduating student or students who, over the course of their studies at Lewis and Clark Law School, have made significant contributions to the school’s environmental, natural resources and energy law program.
+This award is presented each year to a graduating student or students who, over the course of their studies at Lewis & Clark Law School, have made significant contributions to the school’s environmental, natural resources and energy law program.
 The faculty selects the recipient or recipients on the basis of breadth and quality of work in environmental law, both inside and outside the classroom; commitment to supporting and strengthening Lewis and Clark’s environmental, natural resources, and energy law program, as well as its student groups and initiatives; and ability to inspire others.
 A cash award is included.

 Pro Bono Honors Program